gm-core/website/delta/README.md

 A utility function to return the given number in frames that would constitute that many seconds.
 Useful for setting timers in real seconds.
 This function uses your current game speed to determine the result.

+### `delta_set_max_lag_compensation(maxLagMultiplier)`

+Sets the maximum multiplier for Delta to compensate for lag with.
+Default is 3.
+Setting this to a higher number will handle larger lag spikes, but may cause erratic behavior.

 ## DeltaObject

 Delta exposes an object parent which automates delta timing for most usages: movement, gravity, friction and alarms, even integrating natively with alarm events!